UniMath/agda-unimath/src/wild-category-theory/colax-functors-noncoherent-omega-precategories.lagda.md

 ## Definitions

-### The predicate on maps on noncoherent wild higher precategories of preserving identity structure
+### The predicate on maps on noncoherent ω-precategories of preserving identity structure

 ```agda
 module _